psilabs-dev/kksubs/README.md

 $ pip install git+https://github.com/pain-text-format/kksubs.git
 ```

-You can find an example project and usage [here](https://github.com/pain-text-format/kksubs-sample-project).
+You can find an example project and usage [here](https://github.com/pain-text-format/kksubs-sample-project), and view [docs](docs/README.md) for more documentation.